ItzzRitik/AcademicCalendar/README.md

 ## Features
 - Uses firebase database which is fast and secure.
-- Dark Elegant User Interface with orange accent.
+- Dark Elegant User Interface with orange accent and lots of animation.
 -	Different login (faculty/student) is recognised using Regex.
-- Uploads a processed dataset instead of document file for quick fetching.
+- Uploads a processed dataset instead of file for quick fetching.